julzaza/wildwitchherbs/_posts/2025-07-02-balkan-witches.md

 Simple.
 Gritty.
 Real.

-And it worked — or people believed it did. **In a world with no doctor, no pharmacy, and no help coming, belief is powerful medicine**.
+And it worked—because people trusted it. **In a world with no doctor, no pharmacy, and no help coming, belief is powerful medicine**.

 These weren’t random traditions—many of these plants still form the backbone of Balkan herbal practice.

-See **[Witchy Balkan Herbs](/balkan-witchy-herbs/)** for how this knowledge survives today.
+See **[Balkan Witchy Herbs and Their Uses](/balkan-witchy-herbs/)** for how this knowledge survives today.

 ---